 - Select Row 2 Heading

-Tip: Instead of typing each value in the list, click Add from Parameter to add them from Select Column 1 Heading.
+Tip: Instead of typing each value in the list, click Add values from > Parameters to add them from Select Column 1 Heading.

 In the Calculated Field dialog box, for Formula, build the following calculation: